-The RS232/RS485 converter can be powered from any DC voltage between 7.5 and 15 volts and it consumes 75 mA.
-From the converter, a 6-wire line carries the data to and for the remote stations.
+The RS232/RS485 Converter can be powered using any voltage less than 32 volts.
+The converter consumes 75 mA.
+From the converter, a 6 wire line carries the data to and from the remote stations.
 Two wires send data, two wires receive data, one additional line is connected to the computer's ground and one wire is connected to the power supply input (before the converter's voltage regulator).
 This way, unregulated power can be carried to the remote stations.

 The RS232/RS485 converter is NOT optoisolated.
-Optoisolation must be provided independently in each station along the network as is the case with our I/O-485 process control line.
+Optoisolation must be provided independently in each station along the network as is the case with the RS485 Data Acquisition and Control line of boards.